Rorima/html_css/notes.md

 }
 ```

 The value doesn't need to be so high.
+It can also be in percentage.
 Experiment.

 ##### Targeting certain parts of the border